-Artistic rendering of the victim; The box & blanket the child was found in; Artistic rendering of what the child's father may have looked like.
-To view a touched-up post-mortem photos of the victim please click here
+Artistic rendering of the victim; sketch of the victim if raised as a girl; The box & blanket the child was found in; Artistic rendering of what the child's father may have looked like.
+To view post-mortem photos of the victim please click here

 Date of Discovery: February 25, 1957

 Location of Discovery: Philadelphia, Pennsylvania

 State of Remains: Homicide by blunt-force trauma

 Height: 3'0" to 3'3"